JohnDeere1990/CLI/README.md

 ### TODO
 - Add safety checks to prevent crashing when you don't enter a number
-- Get rid of over quantizing
+- Get rid of over quantification
 - Add comments explaining the code